Neethu9074/carbon/packages/in-events/components/AIChat/README.md

 - `PromptLibraryResponse.tsx`: For prompt library responses
 - `TableChartSwitcher.tsx`: For table/chart toggle views
-- `NLGResponse.tsx`: For natural language generation responses
+- `TypeTextResponse.tsx`: For rendering text with a typewriter effect
 - `EventsTable.tsx`: For events table responses
 - `ThumbsFeedback.tsx`: For feedback collection
 - `OptionsResponse.tsx`: For option buttons responses